Eredrim/pvparena/doc/faq.md

 Here is a quick list of precisions to support your choice:
 * BlockRestore:
-    * Reset only blocks, chests,
+    * Reset only blocks and chests (not entities),
-    * Asynchronous
+    * Asynchronous and superfast
-    * Perfect for arena where few blocks are destroyed (like spleef)
+    * Reset only changed blocks, so battlefield size has no impact on performance
 * WorldEdit:
     * Needs WorldEdit plugin (obviously)
-    * Regenerates everything
+    * Regenerates everything (including entities)
-    * Can regen large areas but is synchronous
+    * Regen is synchronous and depends on the size of your battlefield, so it can freeze the server for few seconds

 Check dedicated documentation pages to get more information.